 Obligation to Return

 The recipient shall return to the college for at least one academic year following sabbatical leave.
-If the faculty member does not return, he or she may be asked to repay the sabbatical stipend.
+If the faculty member does not return, they may be asked to repay the sabbatical stipend.

 Obligation to Report on Return